BostonGlobe/wp-local-compose/README.md

 #### WP-CLI

 The Docker Compose stack has WP-CLI built in.
-To execute commands you have to run them inside the container this way: `docker compose exec wordpress wp db check`.
+To execute commands you have to run them inside the container this way: `podman compose exec wordpress wp db check`.

 It is possible to add a shorten the command by adding an alias to your machine.
 Edit your .zprofile (or .profile or .bash_profile, depending on your terminal set up).
-Add an alias this way: `alias docker-wp='docker compose exec wordpress wp'`.
+Add an alias this way: `alias podman-wp='podman compose exec wordpress wp'`.

-Now you can go into the folder with the Dockerfile and simply run `docker-wp db check`.
+Now you can go into the folder with the Dockerfilefile and simply run `podman-wp db check`.

 #### Install dependencies for the theme and plugin